 [Section 48 inserted by No. 43 of 1987 s.
 13; amended by No. 30 of 1995 s.
 35; No. 51 of 2004 s.
 94 and 107.]

-49. Inspectors may issue prohibition notices
+49. Prohibition notices, issue and effect of

 (1) Where an inspector is of the opinion that an activity is occurring or may occur at a workplace which activity involves or will involve a risk of imminent and serious injury to, or imminent and serious harm to the health of, any person, the inspector may issue to a person that is or will be carrying on the activity, or a person that has or may be reasonably presumed to have control over the activity, a prohibition notice prohibiting the carrying on of the activity until an inspector is satisfied that the matters which give or will give rise to the risk are remedied.